Claire Weinstein

-Claire Weinstein (born March 1, 2007) is an American Olympic freestyle swimmer, who swam for Las Vegas-based swim team the Sandpipers of Nevada.
+Claire Weinstein (born March 1, 2007) is an American Olympic freestyle swimmer who swims for the California Golden Bears.
 At the 2022 World Aquatics Championships, Weinstein helped Team USA win the gold medal in the women's 4 × 200 m freestyle relay.

 At the 2024 Paris Olympics, Weinstein swam the individual 200m freestyle, in which she made the final, and came in 8th.
 She won the silver medal in the 4 × 200 m freestyle relay, joined by Katie Ledecky, Paige Madden, and Erin Gemmell.
 Weinstein's split of 1:54.88 was the fastest on the team, and the fourth-fastest freestyle at 200m by an American woman in history.

 Early life

 Weinstein is a daughter of Rodney and Diane Weinstein, has one older brother (Michael) and three younger sisters (Mary, Sophie, and Emma), and was born in White Plains, New York.
 She is Jewish, was raised in the Reform Judaism tradition, and had a bat mitzvah at the Reform synagogue of Congregation Kol Ami in White Plains, New York.
-She attended the Highlands Middle School in White Plains.
+She attended the Highlands Middle School in White Plains and White Plains High School.

-For her Mitzvah project, she volunteered her time to help coach the younger swimmers in the Westchester Aquatic Club swim school at inter-team meets and practices, because of her passion for the sport and belief that everyone should learn to swim and have the opportunity to be a competitive swimmer if they desire.
-On her behalf a donation was made to the Christopher Dewey Memorial Swim Foundation to assist low-income swimmers.
-She has attended White Plains High School.